mac-comp127-s24-alhashim/project-bryant_luna_liam/INSTRUCTIONS.md

 First, download Visual Studio Code from the [official website](https://code.visualstudio.com/) and follow the installation instructions for your operating system.

 ## Open Visual Studio Code
-Once installed, launch Visual Studio Code from your applications or desktop.
+Once installed, launch Visual Studio Code from your computer.

 ## Open Directory with Downloaded PvZ Files
-Navigate to the directory where you downloaded the Plants vs Zombies (PvZ) Java files using the file explorer in Visual Studio Code.
+Open the directory where you downloaded the Plants vs Zombies (PvZ) Java files using the file explorer in Visual Studio Code.

 <!-- Game Play -->